2nd Trimester

 Week 15

 Your baby is forming taste buds and can sense light through closed eyelids.
-Hair pattern on the scalp is forming.
+The hair pattern on the scalp is forming.

 Week 16

 Baby's movements are more coordinated.
 The circulatory system is fully functional.
-You might feel first flutters!
+You might feel the first flutters.

 Week 17